Translate English video to German | Fast, accurate AI | HeyGen

 Yes, long recordings are supported.

-Most videos are processed within minutes because the system automates transcription, translation, timing, and voice generation.
-Longer recordings and clearer audio usually produce faster, more consistent German results with minimal manual adjustments needed.
+Most videos are processed in minutes because the system automates transcription, translation, timing, and voice generation.
+Longer recordings and clearer audio typically produce faster, more consistent German results with minimal manual adjustments required.

 Translate videos into 175+ languages